pipech/erpnext-docker-debian/docs/setup/production_setup.md

-In this setup we use the same ERPNext image as we use in trial setup and config it to run production and instead of running all service in single container we separate some and put it into 8 container, and most important thing is it separate data volumes from container to docker volumes.
+In this setup we use the same ERPNext image as we use in trial setup and config it to run production and instead of running all service in single container we separate some and put it into 6 container, and most important thing is it separate data volumes from container to docker volumes.

 1. frappe
 2. mariadb
-3. nginx-frappe
-4. redis cache
+3. redis cache
-5. redis queue
+4. redis queue
-6. redis socketio
+5. redis socketio
-7. nginx-proxy
-8. nginx-letsencrypt
+6. traefik

-Note that every time you want to update app or install new app on frappe image you have to create new frappe image and that image must have blank bench/logs and bench/sites folder.
+**Note: Every time you want to update app or install new app on frappe image you have to create new frappe image.**

-Because if unfortunate unknown event that might cause frappe service to go down docker swarm will try to maintain that service by create new container using image that define in compose file.
+Because if some unfortunate unknown event that might cause container to go down docker swarm will try to maintain that service by create new container using image that define in compose file.

-If you update app or install new app and don't create new image as soon as service fail your site will fail as well.
+If you update or your app wasn't in those image your site will fail.

+**Note: This setup is meant to run on server with public IP address and domain pointing to those IP address, otherwise it won't works.**

 ### Usage